 Love your logo but have this problem?
 We have good news!
 You can keep your existing graphics with a logo update (sometimes we lovingly refer to this as a “logo facelift.”)
 Logo updates take different forms: we take the design and tweak for legibility, or we create different versions of your logo for small and large sizes.

 You’ll see how we handle this in our rebrand for the Magnum Foundation:

-The new logo is inspired by their original logo: it keeps the same red square and typography.
-We paired it with a suite of logos that easily adjust to any size or opportunity, be it a Instagram account or a poster.
+The new logo is inspired by its original logo: it keeps the same red square and typography.
+We paired it with a suite of logos that easily adjust to any size or opportunity, be it an Instagram account or a poster.

 Because typography needs to be drawn differently to scale at such extreme size changes, we highly recommend a logo palette that includes multiple variations for different size thresholds.
 Every brand we deliver comes with a logo toolkit for exactly this purpose.

 Now onto question two…

 Feeling disappointed every time your logo comes out of the printer?
 Does the color look bright on-screen and then dim or muddy when you print?

 If this sounds familiar, your logo uses colors made for the screen and NOT for printing.
 As we’ve said in another color-focused post, there are some colors on your screen or phone that will never come out of a laser printer.
 Some designers use these colors and a client will fall in love with what they see on the screen, but the color can’t translate in print.